Carson-DeSotel/open-file/README.txt

-April Fool's 2019
+4 - 1 - 2019
 Carson DeSotel

-Program makes a file that counts how many time it's been opened.
+This is a C++ program that counts how many times it's been run.
+It stores the amount in a text file called "output.txt".

-Written in C++
+Steps:
+  1. Declare an ifstream and ofstream.
+  2. Declare and initialize (doesn't need to be initialized) the integer variable count.
+  3. Open the file with ifstream.
+      3.5.
+If it fails (file doesn't exist), append a one to the file using ofstream.
+  4. Take in the count from the file.

-1. Open the file.
+  5. Open the ofstream.
-2. Get the number.
-3. Increase the number by one.
+  6. Replace the number with the number incremented by one.
-4. Save the file.

-Happy April Fool's
+Happy April Fool's!